sdc17/CopT/README.md

 (a) Conceptual comparison between CoT thinking and CopT on-policy thinking. (b) CopT contrasts the output distributions under discrete and continuous inputs. (c) CopT improves peak accuracy, marked by *, across mathematics, coding, and agentic reasoning tasks and nearly halves token usage at matched accuracy.

-## 🔍 Supported Models

-* Qwen3 and Qwen3.5 model families, from 2B to 35B

 ## ⚙️ Getting Started

 ### Clone the project